-Securing financing can be both time-consuming and difficult for many new business owners.
+Securing financing can be both time consuming and difficult for many new small-business owners.
 Untested ideas or new business models may not appeal to conservative lenders, like banks, and while finding private investors to help raise funds is an option, you’ll usually need to give up a portion of ownership in exchange.

-Running a successful crowdfunding campaign can be a big undertaking, but for many founders, it also can be easier and more rewarding than traditional methods.
+Running a successful fundraising campaign can be a big undertaking, but for many founders, it also can be easier and more rewarding than traditional methods.

 There aren’t many restrictions on what types of products or businesses can be crowdfunded, but the most successful projects tend to have a few key things in common:

 - A specific product.
 If you look at the biggest crowdfunding success stories, you’ll find most of them focused on funding individual products, not stores.
 There’s a reason for that: backers tend to want to support tangible items, not broad ideas.
 For the best chance of success, seek backing for your best product.
 You can build a store later, after your initial idea has taken off.